hbctraining/scRNA-seq/lessons/07_SC_clustering_analysis_integration.md

 To perform the integration it is necessary to specify the number of dimensions or correlated components (CCs) to use.

 > "The canonical correlation vectors...capture correlated gene modules that are present in both datasets, representing genes that define a shared biological state.
-In contrast, PCA will identify sources of variation even if they are only present in an individual experiment
+In contrast, PCA will identify sources of variation even if they are only present in an individual experiment.

 Generally Seurat recommends using
 ```r